Murmuration-Labs/bitscreen/new_user_tutorial.md

 In both cases, after being successfully authenticated you will be able to opt for saving the credentials for future logins.

-## 5. Run BitScreen-CLI setup installation
+## 5. Run BitScreen-CLI Setup Installation

 Before running the below command make sure the environment variable LOTUS_MINER_PATH is set.
 This variable should have been set during the Lotus Node & Miner installation process.
 Command: bitscreen-cli setup install